-Julia Groß is a Research Analyst at adelphi.
+Julia Groß is a Manager at adelphi.
 She specialises in the topic areas of international climate and energy policy, market-based mechanisms for addressing climate change, and international cooperation.
 She works on research papers and policy recommendations and analyses the institutional landscapes and activities of individual organisations in the context of global climate and energy policy.

 Julia holds a master’s degree in International Relations from the Technische Universität Dresden, Germany.
 In her master’s thesis, she investigated the activities of informal actors in international climate politics.
 She previously obtained a diploma from the Moscow State Institute of International Relations (MGIMO University), Russia, and spent a semester abroad at the Humboldt Universität zu Berlin, Germany.